Divina de Campo: Career

 In 2020, de Campo headlined at Portsmouth Pride at Castle Field, Southsea.

 In March 2020, amid the coronavirus pandemic, de Campo was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them, and win prizes during the broadcast.
 She returned the following year for the second annual Digital Drag Fest, in May 2021.
 In May, they participated in Isolation Song Contest, representing Australia.

 In March 2021, de Campo appeared at Turn On Fest, a virtual Manchester-based LGBTQ performing arts festival.
 In April, they made an appearance in Dukes Lancaster and the Lawrence Batley Theatre's digital revival of The Importance of Being Earnest.
 In May, they were a featured performer at The Parking Lot Social Easter Panto, a drive-in show.

 Since, they have starred in the 2021/2022 UK Tour of the musical Chicago as Mary Sunshine.

 In May 2022, de Campo portrayed the voice of Popcorn Reilly in Alaska's Drag: The Musical (Studio Cast Recording), a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.

 In October 2022, de Campo won Best Performance in a Musical at UK Theatre Awards for Hedwig and the Angry Inch, a Leeds Playhouse and HOME co-production.

-She hosted The Stage Debut Awards ceremony in 2023 and 2024.
+They hosted The Stage Debut Awards ceremony in 2023 and 2024.